logto-io/rfcs/draft/0004-experience-api.md

    - `interactionEvent`: REQUIRED. `SignIn` interaction event has been specified.
    - `verificationRecords`: REQUIRED.
      - The identifier verification records are created and verified.
    - `profile`: NULL.
-The user can not provide profile data until they are verified.
+The user cannot provide profile data until they are verified.

 3. Verified: The user is verified by all the necessary verification records, including the MFA.